Does the frost kill off the insect populations?

 This longer grass can create a buffer zone where temperatures can remain reasonable for pests during a frost, and even after a snow fall.
 Piles of leaves are another protector of pests that create warmer zones for pests to survive during the frost and even throughout the winter months.

 With hiding places like these, pests can survive much later into the season than they otherwise would.
-Many pests, such as ticks and wasps, also become more aggressive for finding hosts, food and shelter, so be aware that just because it’s cold or the frost has come, it doesn’t mean pests are gone.
+Many pests, such as ticks and wasps, also become more aggressive for finding hosts, food and shelter.
+Understand that just because it’s cold or frost occurred, it doesn’t mean pests are gone.

 Pests dig deep, when it gets cold